Shanikah-Boyce/Deploying-a-Web-Application-Using-Docker/README.md

 ![image](https://github.com/user-attachments/assets/8dab65f6-6b40-4df0-8a3c-f457820883e3)

-## Taking It to the Cloud: AWS Elastic Beanstalk
+## Deploying the Containerized Application with AWS Elastic Beanstalk
-With the custom container working locally, I deployed it using AWS Elastic Beanstalk, a service that simplifies setting up and managing containerized applications.
-It was a great choice because it:
-- Naturally supports Docker out-of-the-box
-- Automatically adjusts resources
-- Quickly gets applications ready for use with minimal setup

-## Deployment Steps
-To deploy, I followed these steps:
-- Containerized the application using the Dockerfile.
-- Uploaded the Docker image to AWS Elastic Container Registry (ECR).
-- Configured an Elastic Beanstalk environment, specifying a Docker-based setup.
-- Deployed via the Elastic Beanstalk CLI (eb init, eb create).
-- Monitored logs and resource scaling to ensure smooth operation.

-Within minutes, the app was live on the internet.
+After successfully running the custom container locally, the next step involved deployment using AWS Elastic Beanstalk.
+This service significantly simplifies the management of containerized applications, offering support for Docker, automatic resource adjustment, and rapid deployment with minimal configuration.

+To begin, an Elastic Beanstalk environment was configured with default settings.
+The application was named "NextWork App," and Docker was chosen as the platform, allowing Elastic Beanstalk to automatically determine the correct branch and version.
+Before uploading the application, the `index.html` file was updated to display a confirmation message, verifying a successful deployment.

+A ZIP file containing both the `Dockerfile` and the updated `index.html` was created and uploaded to Elastic Beanstalk, labeled as "Version One."
+For this initial deployment and to remain within the free tier, the Single instance preset was selected, which is ideal for testing purposes.

+For service access, a new IAM service role was generated, and `ecsInstanceRole` was chosen to grant the necessary permissions to the EC2 instance.
+In the networking section, the Public IP option was activated, while the default Virtual Private Cloud (VPC) settings were retained.

+On the configuration page, General Purpose 3 (SSD) was selected for the root volume, with a size of 10GB.
+IMDSv1 was deactivated since the application did not require access to other AWS services.
+Basic monitoring was enabled, and managed updates were disabled given the temporary nature of the project.

+The default "All at once" deployment strategy was used to ensure a swift setup.
+After reviewing all selections, the Elastic Beanstalk setup was finalized.
+Within minutes, the application was live and accessible.

 ![image](https://github.com/user-attachments/assets/a32a5771-63ee-4842-a3cf-ca1e05561f32)